Why shift schedule awareness is critical to police wellness

-This increases your levels of stress-fighting hormones and “keeps you activated for a longer period of time.”
-Agencies were urged to explore the cost/benefit of allowing officers to work out on duty time.
+Agencies are urged to explore the cost/benefit of allowing officers to work out on duty time.

-3.)
-As a key element in combating police suicide as well as other health problems, a new “culture of wellness” needs to be instilled in officers, starting in the academy, Violanti said.
+- As a key element in combating police suicide as well as other health problems, a new “culture of wellness” needs to be instilled in officers, starting in the police academy, Violanti said.

-“We need to get them to understand that cops are human beings and are vulnerable to stress, hard as that may be to accept.
+“We need to understand that cops are human beings and are vulnerable to stress, hard as that may be to accept.
 The police culture needs to get rid of stigma so officers can feel comfortable in reaching out for help.”

 Fellow officers can often be more helpful than families and mental health professionals in getting colleagues through crises because of the heightened trust factor, she said.
 “There is nothing better for a cop than to talk to another cop,” Violanti said.

 - Professional psychological services should be housed outside departmental facilities, Amendola stressed.
 This will encourage participation, especially where confidentiality is a concern.

 - Violanti declared that every officer should have a professional mental health checkup every year, even if no problems are perceived.